 Make no mistake: For some people, prescription Adderall works well and with few side effects.
 It is the best choice for them.

-Yet, Adderall has a higher side-effect profile.
+Yet, prescription Adderall has a higher side-effect profile.
 So, individuals with ADHD just beginning treatment might consider a conservative route.
 That is, try Adderall only after trying the methylphenidate class stimulants (Ritalin, Focalin, Concerta, Daytrana, etc.) and some newer delivery systems in the amphetamine class (such as Vyvanse).

 Ideally, a trial should be given of both the amphetamine and methylphenidate classes, as I explain in my book.
 (Based on interviews with preeminent ADHD experts.)
 That way, you can judge which works best.
 There is no way to predict beforehand how a person will respond to either class of stimulant.
 It all depends on genetics and their unique neurochemistry.

 Yet, so many physicians routinely start new patients with Adderall, and at too high a dose.
+It makes so little sense.

 Contributing Problems: A Larger View